richardkorneisel/intro-to-python/readme.md

 ## You Do: Data Types (15 minutes / 0:25)
 - Open a terminal and start the ipython REPL
 - Spend 15 minutes going through everything up until the **In Class Checkpoint** section below this one.
 Testing out the each command in the ipython REPL.
+I will walk among you during this period checking your understanding of python.

 <details>
 <summary>Why do we have to read all this ourselves?</summary>